pippinbarr/cart253-2018/modules/core-functions/core-functions.md

 - In programming we only want to know as much as we __need__ to know to get our work done
 - Computation is all about __hiding__ the details when they're irrelevant
 - This ability to ignore those details frees us up to do more, better, and more creative work
-- Now, of course, we know more than we used to - we know about the code level
+- Now, of course, we know more than we used to
+- We know about the code level, we see the Matrix

 ---